SJ47/my-not-todo-list/README.md

 # Brief

-Description: Create a Simple ToDo web app which may be used as an introduction to React Native in the extensions
+Description: Create a Simple ToDo web app which may be used as an introduction to React Native in the extensions.

+Tech stack: MERN

 ## MVP